Approved by the Office of Communications on October 9, 2012

 - Identify your views as your own: If you identify yourself as a Connecticut College faculty or staff member, you should make clear that the views expressed are not necessarily those of the institution.

 - Photography: Ensure that you have the right to post photos on social media before posting.
-This includes permission from those in the photos (or, in the case of students, that they have signed a blanket release form on file in College Relations), as well as Photographs posted on social media sites easily can be appropriated by visitors.
+This includes permission from those in the photos (or, in the case of students, that they have signed a blanket release form on file in the Office of Communications.)
+Photographs posted on social media sites easily can be appropriated by visitors.
 Consider posting images at 72 dpi and approximately 800 x 600 resolution to protect your intellectual property.
 Images at that size are sufficient for viewing on the Web, but not suitable for printing.

 - Whenever possible, link back to the Connecticut College website.
 Ideally, posts should be very brief and redirect a visitor to content that resides within the College Web environment.